fuxlud/Modularized_iOS_App/README.md

  <img width="719" alt="Screenshot 2024-06-24 at 22 37 50" src="https://github.com/fuxlud/Clean-Architecture-SwiftUI/assets/1950116/cd416171-3040-4779-ab19-0b3b499d0115">

 ### Access Level when working with packages
 Unlike the usual folder separation, when you want to access a class, property, or method in another package, it needs to be explicitly **public**.
 Otherwise, they are by default **private**.
 To access classes, properties, or methods in the same package but in different targets, such as tests, use **internal**.

+### Benefits of modularization
+Setting up the modules and adding **public** access modifiers wherever you want to use something from another module will make development a bit slower in the short run.
+However, it will make it much faster as the app grows due to proper separation of concerns, preventing code from becoming entangled over time.
+Additionally, each module builds only its dependencies, not the entire codebase, which reduces build time.
+This is especially beneficial with the introduction of [explicitly built modules](https://developer.apple.com/videos/play/wwdc2024/10171/) that allow parallel builds.

 ## Project Overview